moriarty/ros-ev3/brickstrap-build-status.md

 This is a work in progress status report on getting ROS onto ev3dev using brickstrap.

 Follow the [instructions](https://github.com/ev3dev/ev3dev/wiki/Using-brickstrap-to-cross-compile-and-debug) here to get brickstrap.

-But note:
+Note at the time of writing:
   - ```apt-get install brickstrap``` doesn't include a recent patch.
 See this [ev3dev Issue #190](https://github.com/ev3dev/ev3dev/issues/190) <br>
     I checked out the source code and replaced the ev3dev-jessie brickstrap uses with the new one.<br>
     We will need to modify this again once more before we create the image.